aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 In the v1 SDK, the `disconnect` method in the `AWSIotMqttClient` class disconnects the client.
 Once disconnected, the client can connect again by calling `connect`.

-In the v2 SDK, an MQTT 5 client can stop a session by calling the [stop](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#stop(software.amazon.awssdk.crt.mqtt5.packets.DisconnectPacket)) method.
+In the v2 SDK, an MQTT5 client can stop a session by calling the [stop](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#stop(software.amazon.awssdk.crt.mqtt5.packets.DisconnectPacket)) method.
 You can provide an optional [DisconnectPacket](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/packets/DisconnectPacket.html) parameter.
 A closed client can be started again by calling [start](https://awslabs.github.io/aws-crt-java/software/amazon/awssdk/crt/mqtt5/Mqtt5Client.html#start()).